lassefyr/kicadToCreo/README.md

 ### Installing

-You need to setup the script in Kicad sch.
-Press the bom button and add plugins
+You need to setup the script in Kicad eeschema.
+Press the bom button and add plugins (path to the python scripts that you downloaded)
-- kicadToCreo.py (coverts your schematic to creo schematic netlist)
+- kicadToCreo.py (converts your schematic to creo schematic netlist)
-- xmlReadCreo.py (read creo schematic netlist, when done, and updates lenghts and part numbers to a new kicad schematic.
+- xmlReadCreo.py (when done routing in Creo, this script reads the Creo schematic netlist and updates lenghts and part numbers to Kicad schematic file.
+New filename will be originalschemafilename+"_creo".sch)

 ## Testing